 If you receive Windows Update error 0x80073712 or 80073712, it means that a file needed by Windows Update is damaged or missing.
 Windows has troubleshooting tools that can help you address this problem.
-Follow the steps below to use these tools.
+Try one of these methods to resolve the problem.

-Run the troubleshooter, then open Windows Update and try to install the update again.
+Run the Windows Update Troubleshooter, then open Windows Update and try to install the update again.

 Enter command prompt in the search box.